|ABUTA TEA & TINCTURE|

 Overview and Applications

-In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth.
+In South America it is referred to as "midwife's herb" since it is used to treat a variety of women's complaints during pregnancy and childbirth (easing childbirth).

-Traditional use is against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps).
+Traditional used by South American Indians against reproductive tract conditions such as an emmenagogue (menstrual flow stimulant) and antispasmodic (relieving menstrual cramps and pain).

 Also used as an herbal dietary supplement to prevent abortion; it prevents miscarriage; relieves heavy menstrual bleeding, and stops uterine hemorrhages (bleeding) after childbirth.

-Other uses include: maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).
+Other uses include: works against premenstrual syndrome (PMS), excessive bleeding, and fibroid tumors; maintaining hormonal balance, increasing urine flow (diuretic) and to loosen phlegm (expectorant).

 Chalcone flavone (cissampeloflavone), non phenolic alkaloids (tropoloisoquinoline, isoimerubrine Pareirubrines A and B), skeleton alkaloids, (grandirubrine and isoimerubrine, hayatinin methochloride.